top of page

 (1) Philosophy of Mind

 Medicine is in a real fix when it comes to mind and body because basic terms like “dualism” have been misunderstood.
 While medicine is free to use any terminology as it sees fit, it will never work to use terms in ways that are actually self-refuting.
-I do my best to sort out and explain what’s gone wrong with medicine’s mind-body picture, and to put things in order.
-Here's a recent interview I did at Psychiatric Times that offers a readable overview of my research on mind-body confusion in medicine and psychiatry.
+I do my best to sort out and explain what’s gone wrong with medicine’s mind-body picture, and to explain the steps needed to put things back on track.
+Click here for a recent interview I did for Psychiatric Times about mind-body confusions in psychiatry and their ramifications.
+I did an interview on doctors and dualism with Australian National Ratio - click here to have a listen.

 (2) Clinical Medicine

 We can track medicine’s mind-body confusions into recommendations for practice, and we can track the errors they cause in diagnosis and treatment.
 My work in this area centers on cases where patients have medically unexplained symptoms that could be caused either by bodily disease or by psychological distress.
 Surprising as it may be, cases of this kind are roughly as common as all the cases of diagnosis combined!
 Unexplained symptoms are the bread and butter of everyday medicine, but as things stand, doctors’ directives for managing these symptoms are guided by incoherent mind-body jargon rather than science.
-This is not good for any of us, and we can see that plain as day with the urgent challenge of long covid.
-(Here's a simple account of the issue in an article I wrote for IAI News, "Medicine's Bad Philosophy Threatens Your Health".
-Click here for a lecture I gave on this kind of thing at the Berman Institute of Bioethics at Johns Hopkins.)
+This is not good for any of us, as patients.
+Click here for a recent lecture I gave on this kind of thing at the Berman Institute of Bioethics at Johns Hopkins.
+Click here for an article I wrote, for IAI News, that explains how philosophical confusion threatens your medical care.)

 (3) Gender Equity

 Women are uniquely threatened by medicine’s mind-body jumble, because doctors’ training on women’s healthcare is focused on this kind of thing.
 Medical gaslighting, as most women know it, does not arise from doctors’ personal biases, in other words.
 It arises from medical training that uses vague mind-body jargon to encourage outdated social ideas about women and their uncontrollable emotions.
 For this reason, I often write and speak about safe, ethical care for medical conditions that mostly affect women, like long covid, autoimmune disease, ME/CFS, fibromyalgia, Ehlers-Danlos syndrome and chronic Lyme.
-Here's a recent oped of mine at CNN on medical gaslighting as it impacts women and girls.
+I do my best to contribute to health policy that affects patient care in these areas, and sometimes I testify as an expert witness.
+Click here for a recent opinion piece I wrote for CNN about medical gaslighting.
+For an article in Cognoscenti, where I explain gender inequity in healthcare, click here.

 Click here for a terrific article in Vice News, by Alan Levinovitz, that features my work: "The Medical System Should Have Been Prepared for Long Covid".